Glossary term

 What does life cycle inventory analysis mean?

-Life cycle inventory analysis is the LCA phase that compiles and quantifies inputs and outputs for a product across its life cycle.
+Life cycle inventory analysis compiles and quantifies inputs and outputs for a product across its life cycle.
+It is not the final interpretation; it is the structured data foundation used by impact assessment and footprint calculation.

 Official definitions by source